soudeepd/soudeepd.github.io/pages/research.md

 - Rawat, S., **Deb, S.** Impact of global warming on rainfall: A Spatio-temporal study.
 Manuscript in preparation.
 Abstract accepted for an oral presentation in RSS International conference 2021, to be held in Manchester, UK.

 - Sen, S., **Deb, S.** A new clustering method for multivariate time series data.
 Manuscript in preparation.
-Abstract accepted for an oral presentation in 2021 Australian and New Zealand Statistical Conference (virtual).
+Presented in 2021 Australian and New Zealand Statistical Conference (virtual).

-- Gupta, K., Krishnamurthy, V., **Deb, S.** Does the outcome of a tennis match hinge on the opening set?
-An in-depth analysis of the Wimbledon data.
-Manuscript in preparation.
-Abstract accepted for an oral presentation in 8th MathSport International Conference (virtual).

 - Karmakar, S., **Deb, S.** Testing separability in the covariance structure of spatio-temporal data.
 In preparation.